 - Thoughts – This was a good location within Phuket Old Town, but there isn’t much to do in the immediate area.
 We rented scooters and were happy campers, as we were able to explore and perhaps even get a little lost.
 The studio worked for a few nights, but was a bit crowded for 4 people.
 It would be better suited for 3 people.
 The staff was very nice and the apartment was clean.
 The price was wonderful.

-Accommodation for 10 nights in Phuket, Thailand (Mai Khao Beach)
+Phuket Accommodation for 10 nights (Mai Khao Beach)

 - Name – Marriott’s Phuket Beach Club Resort Check prices and availability

 - # Nights / Rooms – 10 nights, 2 bedroom apartment, with the works!
 We had a full 2 bed, 2 bath apartment with full kitchen.
 The master had a king bed with the best rain shower in the world!
 Really…the world!
 The second bedroom had 2 twin beds and an attached full bath as well.